naev/naev/dat/naevpedia/lore/factions/soromid.md

 # Soromid

-The Soromid are a major faction in Naev.
+The Soromid are an important faction, and although they are not a Great House of [the Empire](lore/factions/empire), they are very close in practice.

 ## Organization